-Don’t make a stressed-out bride fly blind.
+Don’t ask a stressed-out bride to fly blind.
 Display images and videos of your wedding-related work to give her context and show the wide range of options available to her.
 For instance, if you’re a photographer, share shoots of past weddings and receptions on Pinterest and Instagram.
 Use photos of traditional and non-traditional weddings so she can imagine you photographing her wedding too.

 Sell wedding dresses?
 Are you a florist?
 Same thing applies.
 If you’re a band and you do weddings, share videos of successful wedding receptions and provide a song list with demos to hear on your website, Facebook and YouTube business channel.
 The key is to make it easy for the bride and groom to imagine you putting their celebration to music.

 People aren’t born with an innate knowledge of how to plan a wedding and wedding etiquette.
 Be helpful by offering to help educate them about the “proper” way to handle aspects of the ceremony, reception and everything in between.
 Offer ideas about invitations, gift-giving, travel, catering, entertainment and more through downloadable wedding articles and checklists, blogging and video sharing.
 They’ll appreciate — and hopefully reward — your generosity and willingness to help.
 You can even advertise your helpful tools using search engine marketing (SEM) and collect information on new leads for future email marketing.

 If you need help getting your business better engagement through digital and direct mail marketing strategies, Valpak has been a marketing leader for more than 50 years.
 Reach out to your local Valpak franchise to get started.